FivazTimothee/kivy-snake/README.md

 # kivy-snake
-A snake game for kivy
+A snake game for kivy, the NUI Python framework.